 |Steve's photo of us in our unauthorized jerseys|

 After finishing the Devil Mountain Double my riding partner Dan bought their DMD ride jersey.
-Now, bearing in mind how wonderful the Quacks are, and that I'm a regular grumblebutt when it come to jerseys, let me just put this on the table: It's one of the worst jerseys I've ever seen.
+Now, bearing in mind how wonderful the Quacks are, and that I'm a regular grumblebutt when it come to jerseys, let me just put this on the table: It's my least favorite jersey ever.
+Sorry.
 I hate the colors, and the graphic of the cyclist whipping the devil is in questionable taste.
 I may be overly sensitive to type, but typography on this jersey makes me weep.
 To top if off there's an exclamation point — do I need that to make a point that's it's 200 miles? — and even a misspelling.
 Ironically our friend Veronica had one she didn't want, and gracefully donated it to me.
 I didn't mind wearing it too much because I couldn't see it when I had it on.
 But I sure didn't like having to see it when I rode with Dan.
 Yet he kept wearing it, I guess because the ride is such an accomplishment that a little jersey-based bragging is entirely appropriate.